-- a) TSA will provide each employee who TSA allows to serve on official time on a full-time basis for the Union with work space.
+- (a) TSA will provide each employee who TSA allows to serve on official time on a full-time basis for the Union with work space.
 Where practicable, this space will allow for easy access to employees and will be located at the airport.
 If space is not available on-site, it will be provided at a TSA offsite location.
-The space will contain, at a minimum, a desk, chair, and file cabinet or other storage space. - b) Within ninety (90) days following the effective date of this Agreement, the Parties will meet at the National level to discuss space and equipment issues for local union representatives.
-Unresolved issues may be referred to Resolution Process 1.
-Management will also, as soon as practicable after the effective date of this Agreement, make reasonable efforts to provide work space for use by each AFGE Local, either at the hub or a spoke within the jurisdiction of the Local. - c) TSA will provide each employee who TSA allows to serve on official time on a full-time basis for the Union with a computer with network access and a telephone with voice mail.
-Additional equipment may be furnished for the work area at the Union's expense consistent with available space. - 18.
-Management will adjust the schedule and tour of duty for union representative(s) as necessary to attend meeting scheduled by management, including internal investigative authorities, or a neutral third party external to TSA (e.g., EEOC, MSPB, arbitrator).
-Such meetings may include grievance presentations, oral responses, formal discussions, and predecisional disciplinary meetings.
-This adjustment of tour of duty will not result in an increase/decrease in the TSA Officer's hours.
+The space will contain, at a minimum, a desk, chair, and file cabinet or other storage space. - (b) Within ninety (90) days following the effective date of this Agreement, the Parties will meet at the National level to discuss space and equipment issues for local union representatives.
+Unresolved issues may be referred to RP1.
+Management will also, as soon as practicable after the effective date of this Agreement, make reasonable efforts to provide work space for use by each AFGE Local, either at the hub or a spoke within the jurisdiction of the Local. - (c) TSA will provide each employee who TSA allows to serve on official time on a full-time basis for the Union with a computer with network access and a telephone with voice mail.
+Additional equipment may be furnished for the work area at the Union's expense consistent with available space.